kovidgoyal/calibre/manual/edit.rst

 The spelling checker comes with builtin dictionaries for the English and Spanish languages.
 You can install your own dictionaries via :guilabel:`Preferences->Editor->Manage spelling dictionaries`.
-The spell checker can use dictionaries from the OpenOffice program (in the .oxt format).
+The spell checker can use dictionaries from the LibreOffice program (in the .oxt format).
 You can download these dictionaries from
-`The OpenOffice Extensions repository <http://extensions.openoffice.org/>`_.
+`The LibreOffice Extensions repository <http://extensions.libreoffice.org/extension-center?getCategories=Dictionary&getCompatibility=any&sort_on=positive_ratings>`_.

 Inserting special characters